When just about everything demands your attention, how do you know where to focus your attention?

 Keep your doubts to yourself and move forward With a positive attitude, the sky’s the limit.
 With a negative outlook, you are holding yourself and your business back.

 There will come a time when you’ll need to raise money for your startup:

 When that time comes…

 - Get to know potential funders before you ask for money.

 - Build relationships with those who show interest.

-There are thousands of venture capitalists and angel investors out there, some of whom are a better fit than others for your startup.
-Get to know who’s who too quickly finding the right funders.
+There are thousands of venture capitalists and angel investors out there who are into early stage investment, some of whom are a better fit than others for your startup.
+Get to know who’s who too quickly to find the right funders.